wot-oss/tmc/docs/_pages/60-architecture.md

 As the id of a TM is generated based on the content, each change results in a new TM id.
 In the filesystem, all TMs of a device are found under the same folder.

+Each TM needs to contain the following top-level fields in addition to what is required by the standard in order to be accepted in the TMC.
+You can refer to [the validation schema][3]:

+- `"schema:author"`
+- `"schema:manufacturer"`
+- `"schema:mpn"`

 ## Attachments

 In addition to a TM, a device can contain attachments such as images, manuals or even binaries.